Internet Watch Foundation: Blacklist of web pages

 In 2006, Home Office minister Alan Campbell pledged that all ISPs would block access to child abuse websites by the end of 2007.
-By the middle of 2006 the government reported that 90% of domestic broadband connections were either currently blocking or had plans to by the end of the year.
+By the middle of 2006, the government reported that 90% of domestic broadband connections were either currently blocked or had plans to be by the end of the year.
 The target for 100% coverage was set for the end of 2007, however in the middle of 2008 it stood at 95%.
 In February 2009, the Government said that it is looking at ways to cover the final 5%.
 In an interview in March 2009, a Home Office spokesperson mistakenly thought that the IWF deleted illegal content, and didn't look at the content they rate.

 Although the IWF's blacklist causes content to be censored even if the content has not been found to be illegal by a court of law, IWF Director of Communications Sarah Robertson claimed, on 8 December 2008, that the IWF is opposed to the censorship of legal content.
 In the case of the IWF's blacklisting of cover art hosted on Wikipedia just a few days prior, she claimed that "The IWF found the image to be illegal", despite the body not having any legal jurisdiction to do so.

 In March 2009 a Home Office spokesperson said that ISPs were being pressured to sign up to the IWF's blacklist in order to block child pornography websites and said that there was no alternative to using the IWF's blacklist.
 Zen Internet previously refused to use the IWF's blacklist citing "concerns over its effectiveness".
 However it quietly joined the foundation in September 2009 while still maintaining its concerns.

 As of 2009, the blacklist was said to contain about 450 URLs.
 A 2009 study by researcher Richard Clayton at the University of Cambridge found that about a quarter of them were specific pages on otherwise legitimate free file hosting services, among them RapidShare, Megaupload, SendSpace and Zshare.
 Listing these pages on the confidential blacklist of pages would cause all accesses to the sites hosting them to be referred to the IWF, potentially causing unintended interference as discussed below.

 In 2018 the IWF URL List contained 100,682 unique URLs.